This article about running a personal training business was written by Taylor Simon for the PTDC.

 The majority of small business owners worked for a larger fitness company before coming to the conclusion that they can do it better.
 And just why are they giving all that money to someone else when it is their reputation on the line, their clients, and their hard work?

-There are two themes common to those of us in the industry who decide to leave the perceived safety nest of the big established companies.
+There are two themes common to those of us in the industry who decide to leave the perceived safety nest of the big established personal training businesses.
 Most people have some grandiose ideas about owning their own business.
 Wake up in the morning heading off to their own facility, working with smiling clients who are excited to follow your perfectly crafted exercise program, chatting with fellow fitness people, and then pursuing some kind of personal pursuit after a day of work.
 All for more money than they are making now and the freedom to do it how they want.
 Utopia or dystopia?

 For the really ambitious trainers out there, this idea then usually morphs into the ultimate dream of having a group of trainers working for them as they change the way fitness is done.
 These happy clones keep their business running smoothly, their clients happy, and take care of things while they head off on vacations and to spread the good word of fitness as an in demand fitness guru!